GlacierProtocol/glacierprotocol.github.io/_docs/overview/multi-signature-security.md

 ## Choosing a multisignature withdrawal policy

-Below are common options for withdrawal policies.
-You will need to select one before beginning the protocol.
+Below are common options for withdrawal policies, with option 1 being The Glacier Protocol recommendation.

 ### Option 1: Self-custody of keys

-Our default
-recommendation is a 2-of-4 withdrawal policy where you manage all of your own keys (i.e. you do not entrust any to the custody of friends or family).
-2-of-4 means there are four keys, and any two of those keys can be combined to access your money, ensuring access even if two keys are lost or stolen.
+A 2-of-4 withdrawal policy, with all private keys in the custody of the bitcoin owner, where any two private keys can be combined to sign a transaction.
+This provides access even in a scenario where two keys are lost or stolen.

-The keys will be distributed as follows:
+The keys should be distributed as follows:

 * One in a safe at home
 * Three in safe deposit boxes, or private vaults, at different locations

-It's important to think about estate planning -- making arrangements for your designated agents to be able to access your funds when you are dead (e.g. for distribution to your heirs) or incapacitated (e.g. to pay medical bills).
-This usually requires significant legal arrangements to be made in advance.
+In a self-custody system, estate planning becomes critical.
+Arrangements must be made to provide third party access to funds in the event of death (e.g. for inheritance) or incapacitation (e.g. for medical bills).
+This usually requires significant legal arrangement to be made in advance.

-The most failsafe way to ensure your agents will have access to your safe deposit box is to check with the bank.
-Standard estate planning legal documents should allow your agent to access the box upon your incapacity, and to get into it upon your death.
-But banks can be fussy and sometimes prefer their own forms.
+The most failsafe way to ensure third party access to a safe deposit box is directly via the bank.
+Standard estate planning legal documents should allow access to each box upon personal incapacity or death, although banks may offer their own forms.

-If you have a living trust, one option may be to have your trust as the co-owner of your safe deposit box.
-That generally allows a successor trustee to access the box.
+Another option may be to arrange a living trust, or local equivalent, where the trust is the co-owner of the safe deposit box.
+A successor trustee could then access the box.

 ### Option 2: Distributed custody of keys